benmvp/benmvp-cli/docs/api/start.md

 })
 ```

-To run linting & unit tests:
+To continuously run linting & unit tests on all files:

 ```sh
 import {start} from '@benmvp/cli'